-The General Data Protection Regulation
+The Data Protection Act

-When undertaking its invited review work, the RCS will ensure that it meets its responsibilities under the General Data Protection Regulation 2018 (GDPR), and in particular in relation to any 'subject access requests' that the RCS receives from any person whose personal data may be processed as part of the invited review process.
+When undertaking its invited review work the College will ensure that it meets its responsibilities under the Data Protection Act 1998 (DPA), and in particular in relation to any "subject access requests" that the College receives from any person whose personal data may be processed as part of the Invited Review process.

-On receipt of such a request, the RCS will normally take the view that it is acting as a 'joint data controller' along with the healthcare organisation commissioning the review.
+On receipt of such a request the College will normally take the view it is acting as a "joint data controller" along with the healthcare organisation commissioning the review.

-The GDPR requires a 'data controller' to respond to a valid subject access request promptly, within 30 calendar days.
-A reply should be provided to the data subject confirming whether the personal data is held or not and where it is.
-A copy of the information should be provided in permanent and intelligible form (unless an exemption applies).
+The DPA requires a "data controller" to respond to a valid subject access request promptly, or within 40 calendar days.
+A reply should be provided to the data subject confirming whether the personal data is held or not and where it is, a copy of the information should be provided in permanent and intelligible form (unless an exemption applies).

-Given their position as 'joint data controllers', the RCS will contact the healthcare organisation that has commissioned the review to identify which is the most appropriate party to take responsibility for complying with a request.
-In line with Information Commissioner Guidance this will be determined through both parties' consideration of the level of expertise, knowledge and control of processing media of the respective 'joint controllers'.
-In relation to requests received for personal data held by the RCS for the purposes of the invited review, the RCS will normally take an approach that sees the healthcare organisation commissioning the review as responsible for supplying any personal data that they provided to the RCS as the original data controller, whereas the RCS will be responsible for supplying any specific personal data that they have created for the purposes of completing their review.
-The specific approach taken may be varied, however, on the basis of the nature of the request received to ensure that the RCS can meet its legal obligations.
+Given their position as "joint data controllers", the College will contact the healthcare organisation that has commissioned the review to identify which is the most appropriate party to take responsibility for complying with a request.
+In line with Information Commissioner Guidance this will determined through both parties' consideration of the level of expertise, knowledge and control of processing media of the respective "joint controllers".
+In relation to requests received for personal data held by the College for the purposes of the invited review, the College will normally take an approach that sees the healthcare organisation commissioning the review as responsible for supplying any personal data that they provided to the College as the original data controller, whereas the College will be responsible for supplying any specific personal data that they have created for the purposes of completing their review.
+The specific approach taken may be varied, however, on the basis of the nature of the request received to ensure that the College can meet its legal obligations.